 However, King George V felt strongly that the decoration should never be forfeited.
 In a letter written by his Private Secretary, Lord Stamfordham, on 26 July 1920, it was stated: ‘The King feels so strongly that, no matter the crime committed by anyone on whom the VC has been conferred, the decoration should not be forfeited.
 Even were a VC to be sentenced to be hanged for murder, he should be allowed to wear his VC on the scaffold.’

-Although an amending warrant of 1920 still contained the relevant clause, a later warrant published in 1931 gave the sovereign the power to cancel any forfeiture and restore both the award and pension.
-The eight instances of forfeiture therefore continue to be included on the official list of VC holders.
+The various VC warrants also gave the sovereign the power to cancel any forfeiture and restore both the award and pension.
+The eight instances of forfeiture therefore continue to be included on the official War Office list of VC holders.

 The Royal Warrant also made provision for soldiers to receive additional VCs should they perform subsequent acts of outstanding gallantry.
 Three men have won the VC twice, receiving an extra bar to their original cross.